lalitpo/handle-requests/README.md

 ---

-<p align="center"> Handle-Request is a.
-REST API based Java Application which allows users to call /api/smaato/accept url to store the incoming Ids into a log file or to send it to any external third Party.
+<p align="center"> Handle-Request is a REST API based Java Application which allows users to call /api/smaato/accept url to store the incoming Ids into a log file or to send it to any external third Party.
     <br>
 </p>